-You can help your child manage his or her treatment in many ways.
-For example:
+You can help your child manage treatment in many ways.
+For instance:

-- Your child may have trouble eating.
+Your child may have trouble eating.
 A dietitian may be able to help.

 Your child may be very tired.
 He or she will need to balance rest and activity.
 Encourage

 your child to be active.
 This is good for overall health.
 And it may help to lessen

 Get emotional support for your child.
 Find a counselor or child support group can

-- Make sure your child attends all follow-up appointments.
+Make sure your child attends all follow-up appointments.

 When should I call my child’s healthcare provider?

-Call the healthcare provider if your child has:
+told to call if your child has: